-Information about the Name of Watershed Watershed was gathered both prior to the Discovery Workshops and interactively during the Workshops.
+Information about Valencia County was gathered both prior to the Discovery Workshops and interactively during the Workshops.
 Much of data collected in pre-discovery was obtained from FEMA or other national datasets.
-Additional data was collected from NMRGIS, and local communities via their public web sites.
-Table 13 summarizes the data collected prior to the Discovery Workshop and the primary sources of the data.
+Additional data was collected from NMRGIS, tribal nations and from local communities via their public web sites.
+Table 12 summarizes the data collected prior to the Discovery Workshop and the primary sources of the data.